jaelin215/wesplit-demo/README.md

 ----
-## Faded, Torn, Rotated Receipt OCR with Image Preprocessing (WeSplit OCR Web App)
+## Faded, Torn, Rotated Receipt OCR with Image Preprocessing
-As part of KaggleX BIPOC Mentorship Program-Cohort2 (Dec 2022 - Mar 2023), I created an Receipt OCR web app called WeSplit.
+As part of KaggleX BIPOC Mentorship Program-Cohort2 (Dec 2022 - Mar 2023), I created an Receipt OCR web app called **WeSplit**.
 This app utilizes Tesseract OCR engine, an open source libarary, and custom preprocessing steps that I designed to improve the quality of the input image.
 The subset of the code is shared here to demonstrate the preprocessing steps and its positive impact to the OCR output.

 - Author: Jaelin Lee
 - Date: Mar 18, 2023